-Our contract balances include accounts receivable and deferred revenue.
-For information concerning these contract balances, see "Note 2: Balance Sheet Components".
+Our contract balances include accounts receivable, deferred revenue and deferred revenue.
+For information concerning these contract balances, see "Note 2: Balance Sheet Components". our liability for warranty returns.

 Payment terms and conditions for goods and services provided vary by contract; however, payment is generally required within 30 to 60 days of invoicing.